5 recommended OTC drugs

 Frequently asked

-How long does acne treatment last?
+How long does acne treatment take?

 Benzoyl peroxide or salicylic acid?

-Differin (adapalene) without prescription?
+Differin (adapalene) without a prescription?

-Isotretinoin — what do I need to know?
+Isotretinoin — what should I know?

-Powerful treatment for severe acne.
+A powerful treatment for severe acne.
 Skin/lip dryness, contraindicated in pregnancy (teratogenic), monthly monitoring.

 See also